ngraveio/Research/papers/nbcr-2023-003-sign.md

 The required fields for a MultiversX or Stellar signature are the signature itself and potentially the request identifier to identify uniquely the response.
 Additionally, a description can be provided to specify the device name for example.

 This listed information for sending a MultiversX and Stellar signature can be included in `sign-response` UR type.

-### Use case

-The watch-only wallet creates a signature request containing the following fields:

-1. (Recommended) Request ID, an universally unique identifier (UUID) of the transaction
-2. MultiversX or Stellar coin identity
-3. Data to sign
-4. Derivation path of the key requested to sign the request along with the master fingerprint to identify the wallet
-5. Transaction to sign
-6. (Recommended) Origin to indicate the wallet name

-The offline signer responds to the request with the signature containing the following fields:

-1. (Mandatory if provided in the request) Request ID indicating the UUID of the transaction
-2. Signature
-3. (Recommended) Origin to indicate the name of the offline signer

 ### Examples